REHA 3048 Speech Pathologists Working with Children, Families and Communities

 Legacy Code 401427

-Description This unit utilises a problem-based learning approach to explore assessment, management and measurement of change in complex cases of communication and mealtime disorder in children.
+Description This subject utilises a problem-based learning approach to explore assessment, management and measurement of change in complex cases of communication and mealtime disorder in children.
 Authentic case scenarios of paediatric clients will encourage students to integrate theoretical knowledge, clinical reasoning, and practical speech pathology skills to plan and evaluate approaches to working with children, their families and the communities in which they live.
 Individual, targeted and universal intervention strategies will be addressed within the context of collaborative, family centred philosophy.

 School Health Sciences